soumyadipda/megastore_anual_dashboard_analysis_powerbi/README.md

 # 🛒 Megastore Annual Dashboard – Power BI Project

+_Developed an interactive Power BI dashboard to monitor sales, profit, quantity, top-performing states, and category-wise performance for strategic business insights.._

 ##  Overview
 This is a Power BI dashboard project made to study the yearly sales, profit, and quantity performance of a retail megastore.
 The dashboard covers data from **July 2014 to May 2018** and shows results by category, sub-category, state, and year.
 This project was built to practice and show my skills in **Power Query** and **Power BI**.